Juncus repens

 Juncus repens, the lesser creeping rush, is a species of flowering plant in the family Juncaceae.
 It is native to the southeastern United States, Cuba, and Tabasco in Mexico.
-When fully submerged it continues to grow, so it has found use as a freshwater aquarium plant.
+It has been observed growing in habitats such as in streams, lakes, ponds, and within ditches.
+When fully submerged, it continues to grow, so it has found use as a freshwater aquarium plant.